benton/fog_tracker/README.md

     tracker.start

-3) Access the Fog object collections by calling `Tracker::query`, and passing it a filter-based query String.
+3) Access the Fog object collections by passing a filter-based query String to `Tracker::query`.
 The query string format is: `account_name::service::provider::collection`

     # get all Compute instances across all accounts and providers
     tracker.query("*::Compute::*::servers")